 There is a range of laws that enable consumers to demand compensation from manufacturers.
 State lemon laws, however, offer the most effective way to obtain compensation for defective vehicles.
 Lemon laws lay down the statutes that specify when a manufacturer breaches the written warranty they offer.
 These statutes also comprise the provision of offering compensation for the lawyer fees if the consumers seek legal support.
 Lemon laws equip the customer to demand and obtain a refund or replacement of a lemon car.

 If your car meets your state’s lemon law requirements, you can demand a refund or replacement for your vehicle from the manufacturer.
 The process for demanding and obtaining relief varies from state to state.
 However, notifying the manufacturer about the defect is mandatory before beginning proceedings in every state.
 The next step in the procedure is to go through arbitration.
 When signing the contract with the manufacturer for buying the vehicle, you agree to go through arbitration mandatorily.

 Manufacturers use several different arbitration procedures.
 In most cases, the manufacturer decides on the arbitration procedure.
 If given a choice, you should opt for a state consumer protection arbitration program over private or manufacturer’s in-house arbitration programs.

 Some states mandate consumers to go through the BBB Auto Line dispute resolution.
-Run by the Better Business Bureau (BBB), is a free dispute resolution program aimed to resolve lemon law disputes.
+Run by the Better Business Bureau (BBB) is a free dispute resolution program to resolve lemon law disputes.
 The program works with your best interests in mind and will guide you at each step of the process.
-It will guide you in the document collection, negotiating settlements, and navigating through the arbitration process.
+It will guide you in document collection, negotiating settlements, and navigating through the arbitration process.